DanielKrawisz/Entropy/Physics.md

 It is hard to explain what a gauge theory is without a lot of mathematical preparation, but physicists like to describe the world in terms of quantities that are physically real only in the way that they change but not in their absolute value.
 These quantities are integrals, which means that there is an arbitray additive constant to them, as anyone would have got used to seeing in a calculus class.
 Energy is an example of such a quantity.
 The potential energy is a spacial integral, and any additive constant can be added to it to produce identical physics.
 Physicists typically define the potential energy to ensure that bound states correspond to negative values of potential energy and unbound states to positive values, but this is done for convenience, not because it is required physically.

 To put it vaguely, when the geometry of a theory works out just right, there can be integral quantities that can be changed not just by a total constant but by an abstract rotation function defined over all of space.
 This is called a gauge transformation.
-Gauge invariant quantities obey partial differential equations that are elliptic and hyperbolic in different derivatives, which means that they describe an evolution of oscillation in time while at the same time obeying constraints ensuring that distant objects always share a long-range force with one another.
+Gauge invariant quantities obey partial differential equations that are elliptic and hyperbolic in different derivatives, which means that they describe an evolution of oscillation in time while at the same time obeying constraints ensuring that distant objects always remain connected by a long-range force.

+An implication of gauge theories is that all long-range forces in three special dimensions are inverse square with the distance, as we have observed.
+Although Newton studied other kinds of forces that he could imagine, such as an inverse cube force, these kinds of forces cannot be reconciled with localism.
+Gauge theories also predict a conservation of charge.
+In the case of gravity, the charges are energy and momentum, so general relativity predicts that these are both conserved, something that had been observed long before Einstein explained it.

-### Galilean Physics
+## Galilean Physics

+### Differential Equations in Terms of Time

 The breakthroughs that made Galileo the father of modern mechanics had to do with the way he approached time.
 Previously, physicists had generally attempted to describe the motion of bodies in terms of geometric curves, which would tend to abstract away a notion of where the body was at a given time.
 The biggest successes in physics prior to Galileo had to do with motion that was so fast that it could be taken to be instantaneous, as in optics, or motion that could be measured in terms of natural cycles, as in astronomy.
 Galileo developed new experimental methods to measure small amounts of time and a theoretical approach to motion that treated time as the independent variable.